sindreij/blog/_posts/2018-11-16-willow-elm-in-rust.md

 Another language I like is Rust.
 On paper, Rust is completely different from Elm, but in using them both, I have seen some resemblance.
-They both have great type systems that makes it easier to refactor, and gives few runtime exceptions.
+They both have great type systems that makes it easier to refactor, and gives few[^1] runtime exceptions.
 They have similar support for tagged unions and pattern matching.
 They both handle errors using the sum-type `Result`.
 It's easy to see how they are inspired by a similar set of languages.